pyxelr/recommendations-for-engineers/README.md

 -   [Anki](https://apps.ankiweb.net/) <--- my favourite software to learn through spaced repetition and active learning in mobile and open-source PC app.
 Make sure to [check out my own decks](https://github.com/pyxelr/My_Anki_Decks_of_Flashards)
 -   [flashcards.wizardzines](https://flashcards.wizardzines.com/) <--- set of flashcards from Julia Evans
 -   [Flashcards for Developers](https://www.flashcardsfordevelopers.com/) <--- online flashcards based mostly on programming skills
+-   [Fluent Forever](https://fluent-forever.com/) <--- paid application to study languages.
+You can also read its [accompanying book](https://www.goodreads.com/book/show/22304017-fluent-forever) and watch the [author’s comparison between FF and Anki](https://youtu.be/fepSv0fqg5U)
 -   [Memrise](https://www.memrise.com/) <--- learn a language and not only
 -   [Quizlet](https://quizlet.com/) <--- more user-friendly alternative to Anki
+-   [RemNote](https://www.remnote.io/homepage) <--- note-taking app that will convert your notes to flashcards with the use of specific syntax.
+Here you can check its [live demo](https://www.remnote.io/documentation/cJSBN4bczFCPMwBx7)
 -   [ShortcutFoo](https://www.shortcutfoo.com/) <--- fun way to memorise shortcuts and commands
 -   [SuperMemo](https://super-memo.com/supermemo18.html) <--- more advanced tool over Anki, including the incremental reading feature.
 The author also dedicated a lot of time into the [science behind the learning topic](http://www.super-memory.com/)
 -   [Tinycards](https://tinycards.duolingo.com/) <--- flashcard app from the creators of Duolingo